trishume/wikicrush/README.md

-wikicrush
+Wikicrush
 =========

-**WARNING:** The code doesn't really work right now as I'm in the middle of a major refactor after discovering a significant bug.

 Extracts link graphs in a variety of formats from Wikipedia data dumps.
 This includes a highly compact binary graph format designed for very efficient graph searches.

-It can compress a recent 10GB compressed Wikipedia dump into a 500MB binary link graph and a 500MB sqlite database for translating article names into binary graph offsets.
+It can compress a recent 10GB compressed Wikipedia dump into a 630MB binary link graph and a 550MB sqlite database for translating article names into binary graph offsets.

 Wikicrush was created for use in [Rate With Science](http://github.com/trishume/ratewithscience) where it allows sub-second breadth-first searches through all of Wikipedia on a cheap VPS with 1GB of RAM.